flocked/AdvancedCollectionTableView/README.md

-# Advanced NSCollectionView and NSTableView
+# Advance NSCollectionView and NSTableView

 A framework for NSCollectionView, NSTableView and NSOutlineView.
 It provides a collection of classes and extensions, many of them being ports of missing UIKit APIs.